 [ 9 min read ]

-Spread the cost of your van or car over vehicle finance
+Spread the cost of your van or car with vehicle finance

-A new vehicle often costs tens of thousands of pounds – a big price tag to pay in one go!
+A new vehicle can cost tens of thousands of pounds – a hefty sum to pay all at once!

-Vehicle finance is one way to spread the cost of a vehicle over several months or years, however, there are risks and costs involved, so it is important to do your research and compare offers before taking out any credit.
+Vehicle finance is one way to spread the cost of a vehicle over several months or years.
+However, there are risks and costs involved, so it is essential to do your research and compare offers before taking any credit.

 What are the different types of vehicle finance?